-Res serves Purpose and usage Timescale for usage RES STRICTED USE • Grant equalisation reserve Equalise the timing differences between the recognition of grant income in the Comprehensive Income and Expenditure Statement (in accordance with Note 1.5) and incurring the grant eligible expenditure.
-There are no time constraints placed upon the usage of this reserve. • PFI equalisation reserves Equalise the timing differences between expenditure and government grant over the life of the PFI contracts.
-To be utilised over the life of the PFI contracts. • Waste reserve To smooth the effects of future increases in the costs of waste disposal.
-There are no time constraints placed upon the usage of this reserve. • Partnerships To retain unspent contributions from partners and apply them in subsequent years.
-Usage of these reserves is determined by the individual partnerships. • Schools Schools are permitted to retain unspent resources which are held in the Schools Reserves.
-The statutory authority to commit these resources rests with school governors. • Trading activities Surpluses generated by trading activities, to be applied by these activities in subsequent years.
-No time constraints have been placed upon the usage of this reserve. ОТІ HER RESERVES • Adults Digital Programme Established to enable investment in innovative and digital solutions for Adult Social Care.
-There are no time constraints placed upon the usage of this reserve.
+Reserves Purpose and usage Timescale for usage RESTRICTED USE Grant equalisation reserve Equalise the timing differences between recognition of grant income in the Concome and Expenditure Statement with Note 1.5) and incurring the grant expenditure. comprehensive constraints placed upon the (in accordance usage of this reserve.
+PFI equalisation reserves Equalise the timing differences between expenditure and government grant the PFI contracts.
+Waste reser To smooth the effects of future incr costs of waste disposal. eases in the There are no time constraints placed upon the usage of this reserve.
+Partnerships To retain unspent contributions from apply them in subsequent years. m partners and Usage of these reserves is determined by the individual partnerships.
+Schools Schools are permitted to retain unspection which are held in the Schools Reserved.
+Trading activities Surpluses generated by trading activation applied by these activities in subsequents OTHER RESERVES Adults Digital Programme and digital solutions for Adult Social Page 85 of 338